beJustAwsome/DOST-AI-Summer/README.md

 aimed at training college professors, students and government information technology practitioners on the theory and applications of machine learning methodologies.

-Course Outline:
+### Course Outline:
-1. Python Programming and NumPy
+**1. Python Programming and NumPy**
     - iPython Notebook
     - Variables and Data Types; Control Statements
     - Lists and Dictionaries
     - Functions and Classes
     - File and Exception Handling
     - Vectors, Matrices and Vectorized Computation
     - Data Formats
     - Data Visualization
 2. Overview of Machine Learning
  What is Machine Learning and what are its applications?
  Supervised, Unsupervised, Reinforcement Learning